SaitejaVinukonda/Customer-Segmentation-Analytics/README.md

-# 🎯 Customer Segmentation using K-Means Clustering
+ # 🎯 Customer Segmentation Analysis using K-Means Clustering & Dash Board
 This project aims to segment mall customers into distinct groups based on their demographic and spending behavior using **unsupervised machine learning**.
 The insights derived from this analysis help businesses target specific customer groups with tailored marketing strategies, thereby increasing customer satisfaction and revenue.
 ## 🧠 Objective
 To perform **customer segmentation** using the **Mall Customer Dataset**, enabling a retail store to understand different types of customers based on attributes such as: